Build-The-Web/bootils/docs/intro.rst

 launch-and-abandon variety, i.e. after a demon fork was successful, the service is left alone and not watched from the outside.
-But quite often problems arise only late in an initialization procedure, and if no monitoring system or humans watches the logs and other indicators of failure, those problems go unnoticed or at least are only recognized far later than they could be.
+But quite often problems arise only late in an initialization procedure, and if no monitoring system or human watches the logs and other indicators of failure, those problems go unnoticed or at least are only recognized far later than they could be.